madridcyber/blank-project/docs/adrs/005-database-per-service.md

 Implementation details:

-- `docker-compose.yml` defines individual PostgreSQL containers for each service:
+- `docker-compose.yml` defines individual PostgreSQL containers for each stateful service:
-  - `auth-db`, `booking-db`, `market-db`, `payment-db`, `exam-db`, `notification-db`.
+  - `auth-db`, `booking-db`, `market-db`, `payment-db`, `exam-db`, `notification-db`, `dashboard-db`.
-- Each Spring Boot service has its own `spring.datasource.*` configuration pointing to its database.
+- Each Spring Boot service (except the stateless API Gateway) has its own `spring.datasource.*` configuration pointing to its database.
 - There are **no cross-service foreign keys or joins** at the database level.
 - Inter-service communication strictly occurs via:
   - HTTP APIs (synchronous).
   - RabbitMQ events (asynchronous).

-The Dashboard and Gateway services remain stateless and do not maintain their own databases.
+The API Gateway remains stateless and does not maintain its own database.

 ## Rationale